A Case Study

 Zero is a case study to explore new opportunities around renewable energy infrastructure and PoW (Proof of Work) blockchain technologies like Bitcoin.
 The ultimate goal is accelerating net-zero carbon projects through renewable energy technology, material selection, and carbon removal strategies.

-On its face, the energy consumption of a 'proof of work' system like Bitcoin may seem like an inherent problem, but complex issues require looking at the entire system.
-Bitcoin mining could, in fact, be part of the solution to a sustainable future by improving the economics of renewable energy infrastructure and fixing misallocated resources.
+The energy consumption of a 'proof of work' system like Bitcoin may seem like an inherent problem, but complex issues require looking at the entire system.
+Bitcoin mining could be part of the solution to a sustainable future by improving the economics of renewable energy infrastructure and fixing misallocated resources.
 For a deeper dive into this energy opportunity, I have been collecting my thoughts on how blockchain technology could transcend our monetary system and reshape our energy infrastructure in a blog post here.

 In summary, the problem with energy has never been about scarcity but rather intermittency, storage, and distribution.
 For the first time in history, energy has a buyer of last resort—bitcoin mining—that can take stranded or surplus energy from anywhere and convert it into a global digital asset.
-Mining bitcoin introduces a perpetual appetite for stranded, or surplus, energy which can augment traditional net metering and energy storage.
-Mining makes it possible to monetize the buildout and operation of a solar system from day one rather than waiting for permits to sell back to the grid which can often take months.
+Mining bitcoin introduces a perpetual appetite for stranded power, which can augment traditional net metering and energy storage.
+Mining makes it possible to monetize the buildout and operation of a solar system from day one rather than waiting for permits to sell back to the grid, which can often take months.
 It is another valuable tool that is geographically independent.
-This new demand acts as a continuous inducement for renewable energy and further innovation in energy infrastructure.
+This new demand is a continuous inducement for low cost renewable energy and further innovation in energy infrastructure.

 Combining solar panels with batteries enables people to be their own utility.
 Mining could add another tool to help balance their renewable energy economics.
 This additional utility lets people, campuses, and cities design a solar system that will meet all of their power needs without the risk of overbuilding.
 Traditionally, this has been uneconomical because the system needed to be designed for peak loads.
 This ability to economically "overbuild" should, in turn, continue to improve the economics of renewable energy infrastructure.